pyldin601/Fluorite.js/README.md

 ```

 ### Retrieve single object
-There are two different ways to retrieve single object from database.
+There are three different ways to retrieve single object from database.

 1. If you want to retrieve single object using primary key:
 ```javascript